rossclark24/ICT_302_2019_Fall/assessments/Proofs of Concept/Content_Management_System_Comparison_template.md

 # Similarities

 > Use this section to describe what Hugo, WordPress, and the CMS you have chosen have in common.
-Refer back to specific concepts from class to strengthen your comparison.
+Refer back to specific concepts from class to strengthen your comparison (for example, consider "content", "presentation", and the concepts in the Week 7.1 slides).

 # Differences

 > Use this section to describe how Hugo, WordPress, and the CMS you have chosen are different from each other.
-Refer back to specific concepts from class to strengthen your comparison.
+Refer back to specific concepts from class to strengthen your comparison (for example, consider "content", "presentation", and the concepts in the Week 7.1 slides).